cenit-io/cenit/README.md

 * 100% Open source integration platform and community friendly.
 * Router Logic for redirecting documents to different endpoints.
-* Powerful design with simple abstractions: Data Types, Webhooks, Flows, Events, Connections, Transforms and Validators.
+* Powerful design with simple abstractions: Data Types, Webhooks, Flows, Events, Connections, Transforms, and Validators.
 * Exchange support for multiple formats XML, JSON, CSV, EDI(X12, EDIFACT, ..), etc.
-* Dynamic load validators: XML Schema, JSON Schema and EDI grammars.
+* Dynamic load validators: XML Schema, JSON Schema, and EDI grammars.
 * Powerful transformation tools to translate and convert several formats into others.
 * Social networking features to share integration settings, we call them *Shared Collections*.
 * Export and import shared collections as a repo on Github and a gem in Rubygems.